“Coming: A Rock Musical of Biblical Proportions” written by Erik Ransom. Interview by Maya Contreras.

 The New York International Fringe Festival (FringeNYC) is the largest multi-arts festival in North America.
 It takes place annually in August over the course of two weeks on 20 stages spread across several Manhattan neighborhoods.
 FringeNYC (unlike other Fringe Festivals) uses a jury-based selection process to pick it’s 200 shows.
-One of those shows is “The Text Of Sex” written by playwright Michele Aldin Kushner.
+One of those shows is “Coming: A Rock Musical of Biblical Proportions” written by Erik Ransom.

 Maya Contreras: What is the name of your show?

 Erik Ransom: "Coming: A Rock Musical of Biblical Proportions"